forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-faq.md

 **Will my code ever be shared outside of Salesforce?**

 No. Salesforce treats your code as confidential information under your Main Service Agreement (MSA) and doesn't disclose it to other Salesforce customers or anyone outside of Salesforce.
-Additionally, your code is not used to improve the product or train the global LLM.
+Additionally, Salesforce doesn't use your code to improve the product or train the global LLM.
 See [Additional Terms of Use for the Einstein for Developers Extensions (Beta)]( https://developer.salesforce.com/tools/vscode/en/einstein/einstein-termsofuse) for details.

 Due to the nature of machine learning, Einstein for Developers can generate output that resembles code that was used to train the model.